Almost device-independent certification of GME states with minimal measurements: 1SDI certification of multipartite quantum states

 \subsection{$N$-qubit generalized $W$ states}

-The third and last class of states that we are going to consider comprises the $N$-qubit generalized $W$ states.
+The third and last class of states that we consider comprises the $N$-qubit generalized $W$ states.
 As the name suggests, they represent a generalization of the well-known $W$ state $\ket{\psi_W}=(\ket{100}+\ket{010}+\ket{001})/\sqrt{3}$ and have the following form

 such that $\alpha_i>0$ for every $i$ and $\sum_{i=1}^{N}\alpha_i^2=1$.
 We introduce a steering inequality that is maximally violated by the above state through the following steering operator

 where

 for every $l\in \{1,\ldots,N-1\}$,